canonical-ols/conn-check/docs/tutorial-part-1.rst

 *host*, *port*: The host to connect to is always, understandably, required, but if not supplied the default psql port of ``5432`` will be used.

-*username*, *password*: Auth details are required and important when used with ...
+*username*, *password*: Auth details are required and important when used with…

-... *database*: This is the psql schema to attempt to switch to use, and *username* has permission to access.
+…*database*: This is the psql schema to attempt to switch to use, and *username* has permission to access.

 memcached